Leaning into complexity by reducing code entropy

 When dependencies are stretched out, because information is spread out, LLMs have more difficulty following the references.
 They even sometimes have to resort to inferior RAG schemes when the length of references overflows context windows.

-Stretching out dependencies makes it more difficult for information to find parent information in the parse tree.
+Stretched dependencies makes it more difficult for information to find parent information in the parse tree.
 The problem might even be worse when working in the other direction.
-When the average dependency lengths are long, there's much more area to cover to find and understand all the dependent pieces.
+When the average dependency lengths are long, there's much more area to cover to find and understand all dependent pieces.

 As for code, when you are modifying a function that has multiple faraway dependants, when your function is called by many faraway pieces of code, it takes much more time to survey and understand what the impact will be on the dependents when they are spread out in a vast area than if your function was called, say, just once in a block of code just below.